What is Enzyme (MLN)?

 TLDR

-Enzyme (MLN) is a decentralized infrastructure for on-chain asset management, enabling users to create and manage tokenized investment funds across multiple blockchains and asset classes.
+Enzyme (MLN) is a decentralized infrastructure protocol built on Ethereum that enables on-chain asset management, allowing users to create, manage, and invest in tokenized investment strategies.

-3. Token Role: The MLN token is a utility token required to pay protocol fees, which are then burned, and it facilitates governance through the Enzyme Council DAO.
+3. Token Utility: The native MLN token is used for paying protocol fees and participating in governance via the Enzyme Council DAO.

 Deep Dive